devkumarvdb/dr_shift/README.md

 This is a test application.

-Please close this repo and run the following command.
+Please clone this repo and run the following command.

 1. bin/setup
 2. bin.dev